What is a Security Deposit on a NYC Rental Application?

 The best way to avoid these situations is to come to an understanding with your landlord before the lease is up and you vacate the apartment.

-You can do this by trying your best to build a good rapport with your landlord, pay your rent on time, and schedule for a final walk-through before you move out and hand over the keys.
+You can do this by trying your best to build a good rapport with your landlord, pay your rent on time, schedule a final walk-through before you move out, and hand over the keys.

-This way you can document together with the condition of the apartment and come to a mutual agreement on any damage and deductions.
+This way, you can document the apartment's condition and mutually agree on any damage and deductions.

 At this time, you can also volunteer to make the repairs yourself.